- Annual Report and accounts 2021-22

 Ethical and environmental policy

 Oxfam GB recognises the importance of sustainable development for people living in poverty, and the long-term benefits of becoming a more sustainable organisation.
-Oxfam GB takes responsibility for and is committed to managing the labour and environmental standards in its operations and supply chains.
+This policy outlines Oxfam GB’s standards for working with its suppliers to take responsibility for the ethical and environmental impacts of our operations and supply chains.

 Sourced by Oxfam (retail)